imxiejie/ThinkVim/tutorial/tutorial.md

 endif
 ```

-- if you edit the plugins.yaml ,it doesnt work. you can try to recache the cache. use this function `call dein#recache_runtimepath()`, or use thinkvim menu `;+m` trigger menu,then choose dein,and choose `ReacheRuntimePath`
+- if you edit the plugins.yaml ,it doesn't work. you can try to recache the cache. use this function `call dein#recache_runtimepath()`, or use thinkvim menu `;+m` trigger menu,then choose dein,and choose `ReacheRuntimePath`

 ## How to install or change colorscheme